ManApart/quest-command/notes.md

 - follow param pattern with creatures
 - Eventually param locations and location nodes.
 Ex: Location Node windmill can pass grain bin node location down to chute.

+#### Creature / Activator Re-work

+Turn creatures, items, and activators into targets
+- Target has a soul and a body
+- Items (targets) have bodies with no attach points
+- Items’ bodies have body parts with the different materials of an item (a hatchet has a wooden handle and metal head)
+- Target’s have a property (alive) if they are creatures etc
+- If a target doesn't have the alive property (is an activator) and health reaches 0, instead of dying, the activator/item is destroyed

+Spacial Nodes
+- Location Node extends Spacial node and has a location
+- Body Node extends Spacial node and has a body part
+- Combat uses Body Nodes for aiming, instead of body part having an arbitrary direction

+Climbing
+- Body part has a material
+- Materials are defined in their own file and have properties
+- A bodypart node can have an exit location node.
+The lowest exit node is used for falling.
+- Rework climbing so that you look at a target’s body nodes and then climbing direction is based on the node connections and difficulty is based on the material properties (slippery, rough, smooth, etc).
+Distance from lowest node = height for fall damage etc.

 ### Combat

 #### Thoughts and Description